astropy/astropy/docs/io/ascii/write.rst

 .. _ecsv_format_mixin_columns:

-Mixin columns
+Mixin Columns
 -------------

-Starting with astropy 2.0 it is possible to store not only standard `~astropy.table.Column` objects to ECSV but also the following :ref:`mixin_columns`:
+Starting with ``astropy`` 2.0 it is possible to store not only standard `~astropy.table.Column` objects to ECSV but also the following :ref:`mixin_columns`: